 The first thing you should do is take a few deep breaths and decide whether or not it is worth doing something about, or whether it is best to just leave it be.
 Sometimes it truly isn’t worth the battle!

-If the photograph in question has no significant value, the website isn’t making a profit, or the image doesn’t necessarily benefit you in any way, it’s probably not worth spending too much time worry about.
+If the photograph in question has no significant value, the website isn’t making a profit, or the image doesn’t necessarily benefit you in any way, it’s probably not worth spending too much time worrying about.

 On the other hand, if the image is worth being belligerent over, or if you feel that you are being specifically taken advantage of, you have a couple of options:

 - Politely ask the culprit to remove the image or add your credit.
 This is best used in situations where the person in question is not profiting off of your work.
 Or when it is clear that they are simply ignorant of copyright law.
 The response you receive from this type of request may not always be a positive one.
-But there are times when it will work, like it did here!
+But there are times when it will work as it did here!
 If the culprit ignores your request or responds very negatively to it, you can contact the webmaster to remove the image and/or proceed to approach B.

 - Send a take-down notice or a cease and desist order.
 These are legal letters written to the thief or their web host.
-Though them, you demand that they remove your copyrighted material from their website, account, profile, and so on.
+Through them, you demand that they remove your copyrighted material from their website, account, profile, and so on.
 You can find sample templates via Google, or contact an attorney.
 This is best used in cases where approach A has failed.
 Or if you want the photograph removed immediately.
 If the infringer is profiting off of your work, you can also send them an invoice along with the take-down notice.
 You can charge them a licensing fee for its use up to that point.
 Of course, there are risks involved in sending such letters yourself.
 It is highly advisable that you contact an attorney to help you through this ordeal.

 - Sue.
 File a copyright infringement lawsuit against the perpetrator.
 This method is best used when your stolen image is generating a profit.
 Or when it’s providing a substantial benefit to the thief, and they have ignored your other contact and invoicing attempts.
 In situations such as these, it’s time to get that lawyer friend of yours involved!